EdefexBA/EthKipu1/README.md

-# Trabajo Final - Módulo 2
+# Trabajo Final - ETH Kipu Módulo 2

-## Contrato subasta
+## Auction: smart contract

-### Variables del contrato:
+### Contract variables:

-Estructura Bid define la *oferta* (ofertante y monto ofertado).
+The Bid structure defines the *offer* (bidder and offered amount).

-owner es el dueño del contrato.
+owner is the owner of the contract..

-highestBidder es el mayor ofertante.
+highestBidder is the highest bidder.

-highestBid es el máximo monto ofertado.
+highestBid is the maximum amount offered.

-auctionEndTime es el momento en que termina la subasta.
+auctionEndTime is the moment when the auction ends.

-auctionEnded es el flag que indica que terminó la subasta.
+auctionEnded is the flag that indicates that the auction has ended.

-Bid[] es un array de la estructura de *ofertas*.
+Bid[] is an array of the *offers* structure.

-deposits es un mapeo de cuanto ofertó un ofertante.
+deposits is a mapping of how much a bidder has offered.

     // Variables and struct for bids
     struct Bid {